offgridtech/norway-spruce/Notes.md

 ## Minimize the Number of Fonts

 Page load times decreases when you have less stuff loading, so stick with the least amount of font styles possible.
 Every variation of a font becomes a separate font file, so keep everything simple and minimal.

+One thing to note is that variable font files have multiple types of a font included in only one file.
+Something to look for so you make less HTTP requests, and also you can link multiple font types without increasing size.